Declan McKenna: Critical response

-McKenna writes his own songs, but is supported by a band on tour currently consisting of Isabel Torres (guitar), Nathan Cox (keyboards), William Bishop (bass) and Gabrielle Marie King (drums), although he has previously played all of his own instruments.
+McKenna writes his own songs, but is supported by a band on tour currently consisting of Isabel Torres (guitar), Henry Pearce (keyboards), Linus Fenton (bass) and Ben Limmer (drums), although he has previously played all of his own instruments.
 In terms of the development of his musical style, he has said he would most like to emulate David Bowie's career.